-VII.B.5.
+VII.B.4.
 Review of Deans

-Review of deans begins with the college review committee, proceeds to a committee of the department chairs from the college, and then to the Provost/VPAA.
-The review of assistant or associate deans and college-level directors of centers and institutes will follow the same procedure as for deans.
-If there is a request for another review by either the candidate under review, college review committee, committee of department chairs from the college, the Provost/VPAA, or in the event of discrepant decisions at any level, the portfolio can proceed to a committee of deans who are not the special university-wide committee.
+Review of deans begins with the department T&P committee, proceeds to the college T&P committee, followed by a committee of department chairs from the college.
+The review of assistant/ associate deans and college-level directors of centers and institutes begins with the department T&P committee, proceeds to a college T&P committee, followed by a review by the dean.
+For the dean, assistant/associate deans, and college-level directors, documents are then reviewed by the provost and president.
+If there is a request for another review by either the candidate under review or in the event of a discrepant decision or at the request of any of the levels, the portfolio can proceed to a committee of deans who serve as the additional level of review for tenure-track administrators above the level of dean.